 UPS utilizes multiple trailers measuring in length as follows:

 And for some deliveries, UPS uses reduced trailers are towed in aggregation with each trailer attached to the next, being towed behind the semi rig.
 But not all states allow this, and a special trip ticket or permit must be obtained before hitching up.
-These hugs road trains are wrought with blind spots and unwieldy in the wind and stormy weather.
-Because of this, other drivers are encouraged to either pull far in front of or stay far to the rear of these massive land trucks.
+These huge road trains are wrought with blind spots and unwieldy in the wind and stormy weather.

 Getting into a UPS accident will mean that someone has to face a lying, conniving insurance adjuster.
 As noted below, UPS carries liability auto insurance of $1 Million for one person, per single collision, and $5 Million as a combined single limit for two or more victims.
 Assuming you exchanged info with the UPS or other driver(s) that hit you, don’t be alarmed if a nice sounding insurance adjuster calls you trying to ask you leading questions.